 Asset management systems come with various configurable and customisable options.

 Configuration means changing field names and making minor tweaks like getting the right reports in place.
-Customisation is deeper; it may involve adding small software features to incorporate your workflows in the asset management system.
+Customisation is deeper; it can involve adding small software features to incorporate your workflows.

-Where possible try to stick to standard software with almost no customisation, as for a small business this is most cost-effective.
+Where possible, try to stick to standard software with almost no customisation, as for a small business this is more cost-effective.
 Jumping from spreadsheets to a heavily customised solution can be a huge and time-consuming undertaking!

 There are cases where customisation will save you significant overheads and in some cases even give you a competitive advantage.
 Software customisation comes at a higher cost and should only be considered if the return and the rewards are clear and tested.

 5. Choose a Supplier Who Will Value Your Business

 From a supplier relationship perspective, choose an Asset Management Software supplier who will value your business.
 Most companies have good account management protocols, however, a protocol is one thing and genuine care is another.
 Push hard for the small business references from your potential asset software suppliers to see if the supplier really cares.

 6. Get a Clear Idea of Implementation Before Committing